 18.1 Yachts shall notify the Race Committee at the finish line of their intention to protest unless the Protest Committee has reason to waive this requirement.
 All protests shall be filed with the Race Committee within one hour of the committee boat docking.

-19.1 Presentations will be made at the Clubs' Awards Banquet in the first week in November.
+19.1 Presentations will be made at the Clubs' end of season presentation dinner.